Close-up of a small fluffy puppy with dark eyes being held by a person wearing a brown and white striped top.

 #socialization

-4. Early Socialization (But Done Correctly)
+Early Socialization

+There is a difference between exposure and overwhelm.
 Between 8–14 weeks, your puppy is neurologically wired to absorb experiences.

 Handled well, this builds resilience.

-Handled poorly, it builds fear.
+Handled poorly, it can build fear.

 👉 Read: Why Puppy Socialization Matters